 The default configuration file for the TC-Diag tool named TCDiagConfig\default can be found in the installed share/met/config/ directory.
-It is encouraged for users to copy these default files before modifying their contents.
+Users are encouraged to copy these default files before modifying their contents.
 The contents of the configuration file are described in the subsections below.